mcbeem/regsim/readme.md

 *κ* ≥ 1 + *γ*<sup>2</sup>

 Non-normal data generation in `regsim()` is based on the algorithm presented by Vale and Maurelli (1983, as implemented in `lavaan`'s `simulateData()` function) and is quite sensitive to the kurtosis value.
 Successful convergence appears to require kurtosis values well above those that would satistify the inequality given above.
 Through trial and error I discovered that a kurtosis value of 26 or higher is needed to simulate data with a skewness of ±4.
+This is an extreme level of non-normality.

 ``` r
 result_2 <- regsim(reps=1000, n=500, true.model="Y~.5*X", fit.model="Y~X", targetparm="X", targetval=.5, kurtosis=c(26, 0), skewness=c(4, 0))